-Have you ever wondered how local businesses rank on Google search results?
+Have you ever wondered how to rank locally on Google?
+Local businesses rank on Google search results?
 It is not because they offer the best products or prices.
 Instead, their website has all the necessary elements to appear at the top of the search engine results page.
 If you are interested in ranking high on Google, this article will show you how to get it done.

 What is Local SEO?